joeyweii/sliqec/README.md

 ./configure --enable-dddmp --enable-obj --enable-shared --enable-static cd ..
 ```
-Then build the checker, type the command at the root directory.
+Then build the checker with CMake, type the command at the root directory.
 ```
-$ make
+$ mkdir build && cd build
+$ cmake .. && cmake --build .
 ```

 ## Execution